FOVI: A biologically-inspired foveated interface for deep vision models: FOVI-ViTs

 Notably, using only 1/16 of the pixels and approximately 1/3 of the total GFLOPS, our FOVI-ViT-H+@64 variant achieves $>96$\% of the accuracy of the ViT-H+ Uniform@224 baseline in a single fixation, setting what is to our knowledge the state-of-the-art performance on ImageNet-1K at a resolution of $\leq 4096$ pixels (84\%).
 The smaller FOVI-ViT-S+@64 variant achieves 88.2\% of the accuracy of the ViT-S+ Uniform@224 baseline in a single fixation.
-Allowing for more pixels but approximately the same computational cost (via larger patches), our FOVI-ViT-S+@128 model achieves 91.8\% of baseline.
 In addition, our FOVI models beat the other low-resolution baselines, including Weak-Fovi @ 64 ($a=60.94$), Uniform @ 64, and Log-polar @ 64 baselines.
 The performance is notably better than log-polar, which likely struggles to be adapted due to lack of consistent filter orientation in log-polar images, and thus a stronger distribution shift from pre-training.
-In sum, these results demonstrate that FOVI can be used to adapt vision foundation models, and achieve competitive performance at varying computational cost.
+In terms of efficiency, we find that 1-fixation FOVI achieves significantly reduced GFLOPS, latency in both training and validation modes, and memory during training mode; in validation mode, memory costs of the forward pass are largely outweighed by the model size, since intermediate activations can be discarded along the feedforward path when gradients are disabled.
+Despite the increases in efficiency, typically the reductions in latency and memory are somewhat less pronounced than the reduction in FLOPS; this is dependent on various aspects of hardware, model size, and batch size, which cannot be fully explored here.
+In sum, these results demonstrate that FOVI can be used to adapt vision foundation models, and achieve competitive performance at reduced computational cost, particularly in the larger ViT-H+ variant.